289A.38 Limitations on time for assessment of tax.

 (1) the taxpayer omits from gross income an amount properly includable in it that is in excess of 25 percent of the amount of gross income stated in the return;

-(2) the taxpayer omits from a sales, use, or withholding tax return an amount of taxes in excess of 25 percent of the taxes reported in the return; or
+(2) the taxpayer omits from a sales or withholding tax return an amount in excess of 25 percent of the taxes reported in the return; or

 (3) the taxpayer omits from the gross estate assets in excess of 25 percent of the gross estate reported in the return.